techqueria/website/content/english/support-us/_index.md

 | Photographer                |        ✅        |        ✅         |        ✅         |      ✅       |       ✅       |                |              |
 | **Support**                 |
 | Private Slack channel       |        ✅        |        ✅         |        ✅         |      ✅       |       ✅       |       ✅       |      ✅      |

-### More Details

-Sponsorship packages last one year and sponsors must sign a contract and provide payment before commitments start.

-We are also open to custom packages but these are our base tiers.

 #### Sponsor booth